freegeek-pdx/mkuser/README.md

 > Include this option with either no parameter or specify "*both*" to skip both the first boot and first login Setup Assistant screens.
 >
 > Specify "*firstBootOnly*" to skip only the first boot Setup Assistant screens.<br/>
-> This affects all users and will only have an effect if the first boot Setup Assistant has not already run.
+> This affects all users and has no effect if first boot Setup Assistant has already been completed.<br/>
+> If Setup Assistant is already running when the user is being created, `mkuser` will exit Setup Assistant after the user creation process is done.
 >
 > Specify "*firstLoginOnly*" to skip only the users first login Setup Assistant screens.<br/>
 > This affects only this user and will also skip any and all future user Setup Assistant screens that may appear when and if macOS is updated.